NiallHornFX/COMP5823M-Mini-Solvers/Notes/Lecture_Notes/COMP5823M_LectureNotes_01_IntroToInterpolation_28-09-21.md

 Combined into TCB Control,  derivation of TCB for Left and right side.

+#### Bezier Curves
-Bezier Interoploation, Cubic type, uses control points to control tangents of each point, to allow adjusting of slope of curve locally around each point.
+Bezier Interpolation, Cubic type, uses control points to control tangents of each point, to allow adjusting of slope of curve locally around each point.
 Only start and end points have 1 control point, intermediate points need two control points for positve and negative control.

 Casteljau construction of Bezier curves.
 1/3  along per each previous curve.

+#### B Splines
 B Splines, decouple control point number from degree of polynomial like Bezier.
 Using Knot vector [0, 1 ... n+k -1 ] for k degree, n control point number.
 Segment of curbe defined by different sets of 4 points (Control points and function points).
 No Control point is interoploated itself.

+Difference between BSpline and Bezier is BSpline is piecewise between data points, Bezier is global polynomial of data points.

 I asked about Radial Basis Functions for interpolation, but doesnt want to cover it as too complex, due to shape function choices etc. Couldn't help asking, as RBFs are used all over nowadays for animation, deformation etc.